abubakarsiddiquii/life-advices/README.md

 # life-hacks
+This website contains some life hacks for you. but you have to type the ocrrect password for that.
-just a simple practice website for my express practice.
+This I did for my express practice.
+I was learning about middlewares, Routes and their working.

+password: ILoveProgramming